wesmith/IMUtest/README.md

 # IMUTest

-The purpose of this project is to develop a simple utility class to run on Arduino processors to generate roll, pitch, and heading information from a combination of magnetometer/accelerometer and gyro data.
-A straightforward complementary-fusion algorithm to combine the accelerometer and gyro data is implemented.
+The purpose of this project is to develop a simple utility class, called IMU, to run on Arduino processors to generate roll, pitch, and heading information from a combination of magnetometer/accelerometer and gyro data.
+A straightforward complementary-fusion algorithm to combine the accelerometer and gyro data is implemented in IMU, as well as magnetometer and accelerometer calibration aids.
+An example Arduino program, IMUtest.ino, demonstrates the use of the IMU class, including various ways in which the IMU output can be displayed in real time and plotted.
+The associated python display/plotting programs are also included.
+The IMU class utilizes the Pololu LSM303 and L3G classes (links at the bottom).

+*******

 **_5/21/17 UPDATE_**